-Enabling Time Record
+Enabling Delay Time

-If you want to create a delay between key presses within the key combination, then you can use Time Record function to do so.
+If you want to create a delay between key presses within the key combination, then you can use Enable Delay Time function to do so.

-- 1. Enable and select the keyboard under your chosen profile, click to select a key for the shortcut action, and then click to select Express Key in Action Type. - Click in the Tool Tips field and type to give the key combination a name, then click back in the Name field (to avoid adding the recorded keys to the Tool Tips name). - 3.
-Click Start Record and then press the key or keys required in the sequence and time delay between key presses required (make sure you press the key(s) required and do not click on them). - 4.
-Click Stop Record. - 5.
-Click to select a key in the sequence and click Enable Time Record S ENABLE TIME RECORD, then click a key to view the time delay.
+- 1. Enable and select the keyboard under your chosen profile, click on the chosen key to select it, and then click to select Express Key. - 2.
+Click the Record button and then press the key or keys required in the sequence and time delay between key presses required (make sure you press the key(s) required and do not click on them). - Click the Record button again to complete the process and stop recording. - 4.
+Click to select a key in the sequence and click Enable Delay Time, then click a key to view the time delay.

-Figure B - 11 - Enable Time Record
+Figure B - 14 - Enable Delay Time

-6. You can edit the delay between key presses by clicking in the Delay Time (MS) field and typing a new number for the delay between the key presses.
+5. You can edit the delay between key presses by clicking in the Delay Time (MS) field and typing a new number for the delay between the key presses.

-Figure B - 12 - Time Record Between Key Presses
+Figure B - 15 - Time Record Between Key Presses

-- 7. Click to close the Time Record window. - 8.
-Click Save to save the settings within your chosen profile. - 9.
-If you want to remove any individual key click to select it, and then click Delete. - 10.
+- 6. If you want to remove any individual key click to select it, and then click the delete wymbol. - 7.
 If you want to clear all the settings click Restore to return to the default key setting.